Bethnal Green trio

-The Bethnal Green trio are Amira Abase, Shamima Begum, and Kadiza Sultana, three British girls who attended the Bethnal Green Academy in London before leaving home in February 2015 to join the Islamic State.
-According to the Institute for Strategic Dialogue, they were among an estimated 550 women and girls from Western countries who had travelled to join IS—part of what some have called "a jihadi, girl-power subculture", the so-called Brides of ISIL.
+The Bethnal Green trio are Amira Abase, Shamima Begum, and Kadiza Sultana, three British girls who attended the Bethnal Green Academy in London before leaving home in February 2015 to join ISIS.
+According to the Institute for Strategic Dialogue, they were among an estimated 550 women and girls from Western countries who had travelled to join ISIS.

+As of 2024, Kadiza Sultana has been reported killed, Shamima Begum has been stripped of her British citizenship and denied re-entry into the United Kingdom, and Amira Abase was reported to be deceased according to Begum in the documentary The Return: Life After ISIS (2021).

 The events were adapted into the Swedish TV series Caliphate.

 Background

 On 17 February 2015, Abase, Begum, and Sultana flew via Turkish Airlines from Gatwick Airport in West Sussex, England, to Istanbul, Turkey.
 Their families went to Turkey in March to investigate their disappearance, deeming the police investigation inadequate.

 Their disappearance has been attributed to Aqsa Mahmood, a woman from Glasgow who joined ISIL in 2013.
 There were electronic communications between the girls and Mahmood.
 Mahmood faces criminal charges if she returns.
 Mahmood denies the allegations.

 In March 2015, footage was circulated of Abase Hussen, father of Amira Abase, at a 2012 rally led by Islamist preacher Anjem Choudary against the film Innocence of Muslims.
 The Metropolitan Police examined the footage but said that it was unlikely that offences had been committed.
 Hussen said in April that he felt ashamed of his involvement in the rally, as he did not know who had organised it.

 The girls stole family jewellery to pay for their flights.
 Begum married Dutch Islamic convert and IS jihadi fighter Yago Riedijk just days after arriving in Raqqa.
 They had three children who died from malnutrition and disease.

 At a 2015 Home Affairs Select Committee, then Metropolitan Police Commissioner Bernard Hogan-Howe stated that they would not face criminal charges if they returned to the United Kingdom.